httpie/cli/README.rst

       --style STYLE, -s STYLE
                             Output coloring style, one of autumn, borland, bw, colorful, default, emacs, friendly, fruity, manni,
-                            monokai, murphy, native, pastie, perldoc, solarized,
+                            monokai, murphy, native, pastie, perldoc, rrt,
-                            tango, trac, vim, vs. Defaults to solarized.
-For this option to work properly, please make sure that the
-                            $TERM environment variable is set to "xterm-256color" or similar (e.g., via `export TERM=xterm-256color' in your ~/.bashrc).
+                            solarized, tango, trac, vim, vs. Defaults to solarized.
+For this option to work properly, please make sure that the $TERM environment variable is set to "xterm-256color" or similar (e.g., via `export TERM =xterm-256color' in your ~/.bashrc).
       --auth AUTH, -a AUTH  username:password
       --auth-type {basic,digest}
                             The authentication mechanism to be used.
 Defaults to